tiliarou/hacPack/hacPack-Tools/hacPackTools-NACP/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

 hacPackTools-NACP is a tool for creating and viewing Nintendo Switch NACP files
-With this tool, You can see the contents of NACPs, create NACPs from nacp.xml files and create .nacp.xml files from NACPs
+With this tool, you can see the contents of NACPs, create NACPs from nacp.xml files and create .nacp.xml files from NACPs

 ## Usage